AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md

    ![](assets/lt-home-add-hide-fields-adobe-branding.png)

-1. Repeat steps 3-6 to customize Home area and the Summary panel for any other object types.
+1. Repeat steps 3-6 to customize the Summary panel for any other object types.
 1. Click **Global settings**, near the lower left corner, then enable or disable any of the following options related to Adobe Workfront objects in Home and Summary:

    <table style="table-layout:auto">